117/polygon-go/README.md

 ## Methods

+These are all the Polygon.io REST API methods supported by the wrapper.

 | Method                                       | Returns                           | Example                               |
 | :------------------------------------------- | :-------------------------------- | :------------------------------------ |
 | `polygon.Tickers(*polygon.Parameters)`       | `ResponseTickers`                 | [See Example](#Tickers)               |